Laugslander/codepath-cybersecurity-week-8/README.md

 Describe any challenges encountered while doing the work

-It took me some time to find out about the hacktool to find the session ID, and I had to look up how to create the HTML script for changing the user data.
+It took me some time to find out about the hacktool that shows the session ID, and I had to look up how to create the HTML script for changing the user data.